-So that Seventies popcorn ceiling is just not doing it for you any more.
+So that Seventies popcorn ceiling is just not doing it for you anymore.
 To make things worse, it is on every square inch of every ceiling in your house.
-How do you get rid of the unsightly texture and leave your ceilings looking smooth, crisp and clean.
+How do you get rid of the unsightly texture and leave your ceilings looking smooth, crisp and clean?

 Thing You Need to Consider Before You Begin Removing Your Ceiling Texture

 If your ceiling texture is the original texture from the Seventies, then you may have to get a sample tested for asbestos.
 It was common in that decade (before regulations changed) for the texture aggregate to include a percentage of asbestos.
 If this is the case then some caution is advised before you go ripping everything down in an “asbestos filled” whirlwind.
-PROLLAB offers an inexpensive DIY test kit that will do the job adequately.
+PROLAB offers an inexpensive DIY test kit that will do the job adequately.
 It can be purchased from Stores like Home Depot and other major retail hardware stores.
-If your test kit reads a positive reading for asbestos, then it is not advisable to remove it on your own because of the inherent dangers of air borne asbestos.
+If your test kit reads a positive reading for asbestos, then it is not advisable to remove it on your own because of the inherent dangers of airborne asbestos.
 Please consult qualified experts in your area for this job.

 Is Your Ceiling Texture Painted or Unpainted?

 If you are free and clear of asbestos then you are ready for the next step.
 Has your ceiling been painted?
 This is an important thing to know.
 If your ceiling texture has not been painted then we need to sand the texture off and this can be an enormous task that can be beyond your endurance, stamina and “know how”.
 This can be compounded if every textured ceiling in your house has been painted over.
-Also the dust created by sanding dry texture can be suffocating and you may soon find out that the job is bigger and messier than you first thought.
-I cannot count the amount of customers we get after they have found out (the hard way) that there was a tremendous amount of work involved with removing painted texture.
+Also, the dust created by sanding dry texture can be suffocating and you may soon find out that the job is bigger and messier than you first thought.
+I cannot count the number of customers we get after they have found out (the hard way) that there was a tremendous amount of work involved with removing the painted texture.
 Much more than first anticipated.

 How Can I Tell if It’s Painted?
 It all Looks White to me!

 Yes, it is true.
-Painted texture can look almost like unpainted texture and establishing the difference determines what system of texture removal you will use and they are very different.
+Painted texture can look almost like the unpainted texture and establish the difference determines what system of texture removal you will use and they are very different.
 So finding out is important.
 A point to consider – We are just talking about the texture and not the drywall.

-There a varying techniques for professionally applied texture in the Vancouver BC area.
-What is a common method, consists of painting the ceiling before the texture is applied then applying the texture over the painted ceiling, leaving this as the finished look.
+There varying techniques for professionally applied texture in the Vancouver BC area.
+What is a common method, consists of painting the ceiling before the texture is applied then applying the texture over the painted ceiling, leaving this as the finished look?
 The final result leaves the texture unpainted.
 It still looks white, but if you look closely, there will be a tonal difference between the paint (underneath the texture) and the texture.
-Usually the texture will have a slightly creamier or yellower look to the flat white paint that was applied underneath the texture.
+Usually, the texture will have a slightly creamier or yellower look to the flat white paint that was applied underneath the texture.
 This type of texture will remove easily with water and some elbow grease and we will discuss this further in the article.

 Finally, some people just paint their ceilings regardless of the professional texture application.
 The First Technique is the only one that qualifies as “Unpainted Texture”.
 Notice we didn’t say, “Unpainted Ceiling”.